chandrashalini/chandrashalini/README.md

 🔭 I have completed my Co-op as a Quantitative Reasearch Analyst at GMO LLC, Investment based company

+🔭 I have almost 4 years of work experience as a data Analyst and Application Development Analyst at Accenture, India

 🔭 I am ready to take projects based on Data Science and Analytics, ping me if you need collaboration

 🔭 I’m currently working on [66 Days of Data: SQL, Machine Learning and Deep Learning]